Bay Area FIT coaches are ready and here for you to being your training! For any program or season, these coaches will help prepare you for any race!

 Core Coordinator/Coach

-In the 10 years since we joined with BAF I’ve been a coach for both Blue and Red groups, Core Coordinator, and Co-Organizer.
-As you can see further up on this page, this year I am taking on the role of Head Coach once again but this time for the Red Group.
+In the 13 years since we joined with BAF I’ve been a coach for both Blue and Red groups, Core Coordinator, and Co-Organizer.
+As you can see further up on this page, this year I am also taking on the role of Head Coach once again for the Blue Group.
 But I am also continuing my role with Marty as Core Coordinator.
 I’m excited to be able to help support our BAF members with strength training and yoga that is fundamental to endurance running and walking.